Groovemaker/Arrakis_The_Frontier/README.md

 # Arrakis: The Frontier
 A GMod (Garry's Mod) gamemode entirely from scratch as a tribute to DUNE.

+# Legal:
+I claim NO RIGHTS in the DUNE franchise.
+This is a mere fan creation and is not monetized.

 # Needed Addons:
 - The Map, GM_Disten: https://steamcommunity.com/sharedfiles/filedetails/?id=705480409
 - The Weapon Base, TFA Redux: https://steamcommunity.com/sharedfiles/filedetails/?id=415143062